BoyangASU/Boyang_TD_RareEv/README.md

-# TD Moving Targte Problem
+# TD Moving Target Problem

 This project modifies the existing code for Continuous Monte Carlo (MC), Temporal Difference (TD) learning with TD(0), and TD(λ) algorithms.